Globally, there’s a distinction between food loss and waste.

 First, you need to be able to identify it.
 Assess your processes and supply chain – where does the waste happen?

-From there, it’s imperative to analyze systems and processes to understand what could be done to prevent or reduce that loss or waste.
+Analyze why it’s happening, and what could be done to prevent or reduce that loss or waste.
 It could be a process that needs refining, or equipment or software that needs updating or a behavioral change from the people who work on the production line.

 Across the industry, meanwhile, all food isn’t treated equally.
 Because of pricing, certain food commodities are more highly valued than others.
 While this is understandable and helps control the production of certain food types, it creates a throwaway culture for other, less expensive foods.